The best early Prime Day deals for 2023 | Engadget

 Motorola Razr+

-The foldable Moto Razr+, which went on sale just this week, is already getting a 15 percent discount at Amazon for Prime Day.
-The promo is only for Prime members and you’ll need to request an invite, after which you’ll be able to buy the phone on prime day for the discounted price.
-While jumping through Amazon’s hoops is mildly annoying, doing so will get you an unlocked Razr+ $850 instead of $1,000.
+The foldable Moto Razr+ only just arrived last month, but it's already received a 15 percent discount for Prime Day, albeit in a roundabout way.
+You'll need to be a Prime member and request an invite first, after which you’ll be able to buy the phone on Prime Day for the discounted price.
+While jumping through Amazon’s hoops is annoying, doing so will get you an unlocked Razr+ for $850 instead of $1,000.

-We spent some time with the new foldable before it came out and gave it a full review upon its debut.
+We spent some time with the new foldable before it came out last month and gave it a full review upon its debut.
 The verdict?
 Samsung’s Galaxy foldables have some serious competition.
 The Razr+ has a 6.9-inch screen when open and offers a 3.6-inch screen when folded, which is much larger than the 1.9-inch exterior screen on the Galaxy Z Flip 4.
-The foldable design unlocks different uses, including acting as its own tripod and taking up less space in your pocket.
-Plus the compact puck has a cool retro vibe, while feeling futuristic at the same time.
+The foldable design unlocks different uses, as it can act as its own tripod in addition to taking up less space in your pocket.

 Eero Pro routers